-I am a Professor of Economics; a writer on gender, ethics, economics, and ecology; a senior dharma teacher in the Boundless Way Zen school; mother of two grown children; and, when I have the energy, an avid dancer.
+I am a Professor of Economics (Emeritus); a writer on gender, ethics, economics, and ecology; a senior dharma teacher at the Greater Boston Zen Center; mother of two grown children; and, when I have the energy, an avid dancer.

 If you’re interested in my professional qualifications, or in contacting me, you can easily find that info elsewhere on the web.
 I hesitated in starting this wide-ranging blog at least in part because professional economists don’t write about “squishy” things like emotions, spiritual practice, and dance.
 At least they don’t if they want to maintain the pretense of being detached scientists.
 I’ve never agreed with that image of what science is about, though.
 I believe that good science is open-minded investigation, and that it advances with thinking outside the box.